deepnetworkgmbh/Docs/sql/Sql-SPROC.md

 ## 4. Always return a SPROC Return Code:

-Its critical to return at least some SUCCESS/FAIL error code, such as 0 for success and -1 for failure:
+Its critical to return at least some SUCCESS/FAIL error code, such as 0 for success and -1 for failure.
+Or another alternative is to set the @@ROWCOUNT as the return code on success paths, since this is always a positive number, and set to -1 on failures.

 ```
 CREATE PROCEDURE [myschema].[pMySproc]